-Your local Imagination Library, Rutherford Books from Birth and Cannon Books from Birth, builds a foundation for reading and learning for ALL children from birth to age five in Rutherford and Cannon counties by providing a new, age-appropriate book each month at no cost to the families enrolled.
-The United Way of Rutherford and Cannon Counties serves as the local sustaining partner of Dolly Parton's Imagination Library, in partnership with the Governor's Early Literacy Foundation.
+Your local imagination library, Rutherford County Books from Birth, and Cannon County Books from Birth are building a foundation for children ages birth to five for literacy and learning.
+At no cost for the families enrolled, these programs are providing a new, age-appropriate book each month to over 17,000 children in our communities.
+The United Way of Rutherford and Cannon Counties serves as the local sustaining partner of Dolly Parton’s Imagination Library, in conjunction with Governor’s Early Literacy Foundation.

 - Children who participated in the Imagination Library program are more likely to be performing at grade level and least likely to be performing below grade level than their non-participating peers